Donorhan/cubzh-library/helpers/Readme.md

 Executes a callback function for each element in the table.

 `helpers.table.get(table, key, default)`
-Retrieves an element from the array; if the value does not exist, returns the default value given in parameter
+Retrieves an element from the array; if the value does not exist, returns the default value given in parameter.

 `helpers.table.keys(table)`
-Retrieves all the keys of a table
+Retrieves all the keys of a table.

-`helpers.table.length(table)`
-Returns the number of elements in the table.

 `helpers.table.map(table, callback)`
 Modifies each element in the table using the provided callback function.